 Mississippi -- Gov. Phil Bryant signed a heartbeat bill on March 21.
-Last year, a judge blocked a less-restrictive bill that would’ve banned abortion after 15 weeks.
+A federal judge has temporarily blocked the law until a court decides its fate.
+Last year, a judge blocked a less-restrictive bill that would've banned abortion after 15 weeks.

 Other states are considering different ways to restrict or in some cases expand abortion rights.